AdoPi/shoji-nix/README.md

 ```

 The result is an encrypted `ssh.yaml` which contains your .ssh keys and ssh config!
-It has been encrypted with the public key contained in `age.txt`, thanks to the -g option which generates an age key file for you.
+It has been encrypted with the public key contained in `age.txt` generated for you thanks to the -g option.

 You can now commit your encrypted ssh.yaml publicly!